kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 Validation continues to happen after all the admission controllers (e.g. after mutating webhooks, static admission controllers, and non-mutating admission controllers.)

 **TODO**: we should move ResourceQuota after Validation, e.g. as described in #1137.
-However, this is a longstanding bug and likely a larger change than can be done in 1.9, and should be revisted along with a larger quota redesign.
-Therefore, it is not a requirement for Beta,
+However, this is a longstanding bug and likely a larger change than can be done in 1.9, and should be revisited along with a larger quota redesign.
+Therefore, it is not a requirement for Beta.

 ## Parallel vs Serial